kacpi-k/BandUp-backend/README.md

 # 🎸 BandUp – A Social Network for Musicians
 ## 📌 About
-**BandUp** is a social networking app designed for musicians looking to connect, collaborate, form bands, and share their music. <br>
+**BandUp** is a social networking app designed for musicians looking to connect, collaborate, form bands, and share their music and skills.
-The app enables users to find musicians based on instruments, music genres, and location. <br>
+The app enables users to find musicians based on instruments, music genres, and location.
 It also includes social features such as chat, posts, and a system for making connections and following other users.